DancingPhoenix88/phaser-features-test/README.md

     + PhoneGap desktop app (http://docs.phonegap.com/getting-started/1-install-phonegap/desktop/) is used to host a server on computer.
     + PhoneGap developer app (https://play.google.com/store/apps/details?id=com.adobe.phonegap.app&hl=vi) is used to load the game into a WebView, directly from your computer without compiling to .apk.
   + When I solved all the problems with NPM, Cordova, I can build and run the game on my phone by using 2 simple commands:
     	+ `cordova build android`
     	+ `cordova run android`
   + To emphasize connection between dots, I add white line sprites in a group under dots (fixed position as usual), then tint and show them later.
   + Add some debug plugins:
-    + Advanced Timing (https://github.com/samme/phaser-plugin-advanced-timing) to show FPS on screen
+    	+ [Advanced Timing](https://github.com/samme/phaser-plugin-advanced-timing) to show FPS on screen
-    + Scene Graph (https://github.com/samme/phaser-plugin-scene-graph) to show scene graph in console
+    	+ [Scene Graph] (https://github.com/samme/phaser-plugin-scene-graph) to show scene graph in console
-    + View Cache (https://github.com/samme/phaser-view-cache) to show cache content in console
+    	+ [View Cache] (https://github.com/samme/phaser-view-cache) to show cache content in console
-    + Step (https://github.com/samme/phaser-plugin-step) to pause the game and move frame by frame using keyboard shortcut
+    	+ [Step] (https://github.com/samme/phaser-plugin-step) to pause the game and move frame by frame using keyboard shortcut
-    + Advanced Debug (https://github.com/orange-games/phaser-advanced-debug) to show performance and WebGL draw calls
+    	+ [Advanced Debug] (https://github.com/orange-games/phaser-advanced-debug) to show performance and WebGL draw calls
-    + Inspector (https://github.com/netcell/phaser-inspector) to show scene graph in DOM (heavy) -> need a way to disable plugin quickly (next)
+    	+ [Inspector] (https://github.com/netcell/phaser-inspector) to show scene graph in DOM (heavy) -> need a way to disable plugin quickly (next)
   + I add a function `addOptionalPlugin` to add plugin safely when it can be null.
 By this way, you can just comment out <script> tag of that plugins in index.html to disable that plugin.
   + **Atlas**: Invidual sprites are moved to Design folder, which is excluded from final build.
 Sprites are packed by Phaser Editor to generate a sprite atlas -> less request, less memory, less batches.
 Awesome!

 ## Version 2
 + **Canvas/State**
-  + In order to make a re-usable template, I follow guides from Orange Games (https://github.com/orange-games/phaser-ts-boilerplate)
+  + In order to make a re-usable template, I follow guides from [Orange Games](https://github.com/orange-games/phaser-ts-boilerplate)
   + So we have 4 states:
     + Boot: Init the game, load 'progress bar' sprite for next state.
     + Preload: Load everything including plugins, auto transit to next state when loading is done.
 Phaser Editor supports this state quite well.
     + Menu: Show a button to start the game.
     + Battle: The main state, which doesn't need to load tons of thing like version 1 anymore.
 Add a button to go back to Menu.
-  + Use plugin State Transition (https://github.com/cristianbote/phaser-state-transition) to transit between states
+  + Use plugin [State Transition](https://github.com/cristianbote/phaser-state-transition) to transit between states
     + But it doesn't work with my Phaser version.
     + So I need to find compatible version (it took long long time).
     + Result: Not as smooth as expected, but acceptable.
   + Use `RecyclePool` to recycle objects like dots.
-  + Refactor all collections in Battle.js
+  + Refactor all collections in `Battle.js`
   + Try to re-use tweens but failed.
   + Add game config in Main.js.
 Important changes:
     	+ Switch renderer to AUTO for better performance on Android
     	+ Disable debug for better performance.
 Though my game is stable with 60 FPS from the beginning, I still leave this option here for later reference.
   + Found out plugin parameters are ignored by Phaser, so I need to get plugin to set parameters later -> `getPlugin` function is born.
   + Edit .xml file for better experience on mobile:
-    + Add 'android:debuggable="true"' to <application> in AndroidManifest.xml for Remote Debugging
+    	+ Add `android:debuggable="true"` to `<application>` in `AndroidManifest.xml` for Remote Debugging
-    + Add '<preference name="Orientation" value="portrait" />' in config.xml to lock Portrait mode in Android
+    	+ Add `<preference name="Orientation" value="portrait" />` in `config.xml` to lock Portrait mode in Android
-    + Add <preference name="Fullscreen" value="true" /> in 'config.xml' and
+    	+ Add `<preference name="Fullscreen" value="true" />` in 'config.xml' and
-        android:theme="@android:style/Theme.DeviceDefault.NoActionBar.Fullscreen" to <activity> in AndroidManifest.xml to make game fullscreen
+    		`android:theme="@android:style/Theme.DeviceDefault.NoActionBar.Fullscreen"` to `<activity>` in `AndroidManifest.xml` to make game fullscreen

 ## Version 3